Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 3.md

 }
 ```

-## Converting the Clip
+## Baking the Clip

-Animation Clips are converted using a [Smart
+Animation Clips are baked using a [Smart Blobber](../Core/Smart%20Blobbers.md).
-Blobber](../Core/Smart%20Blobbers.md).
-Open up that link in a separate tab and
-read through the first section that has code.
+Open up that link in a separate tab and read through the first section that has
+code.

-By the way, that code, that’s our authoring script that converts the animation
+By the way, that code, that’s our authoring script that bakes the animation
 clip.
 So let’s talk about the parts that the Smart Blobber guide didn’t discuss.

-First, we need to create a `SkeletonClipConfig` for every clip we want to
+First, we need to create a `SkeletonClipConfig` for every clip we want to bake.
-convert.
-That takes two fields, the source animation clip, and the compression
+That takes two fields, the source animation clip, and the compression settings.
-settings.
-In this case, we specify the default settings which are usually pretty
+In this case, we specify the default settings which are usually pretty good.
+But
-good.
-But you can create your own settings if you want and see what happens.
+you can create your own settings if you want.

-We then need to create a `SkeletonClipSetBakeData` and pass it an array of our
-`SkeletonClipConfig` objects.
-We also need to give it an `Animator` we want to
+We create a blob request using that array as well as the `Animator` we want to
 bake the clips for.
 Kinemation doesn’t yet support runtime retargeting of human
 animations, but you can bake any human animation for a humanoid `Animator`.

-After that, we call `CreateBlob()` and shove our request off to the Smart
-Blobber.
-That Smart Blobber will create a temporary clone of the `Animator`,
+The Smart Blobber will create a temporary clone of the `Animator`, sample all
-sample all the animation clips, and finally send those samples to ACL for
+the animation clips, and send those samples to ACL for compression.
-compression.

-Finally, in `Convert()` we get back a fresh-baked blob asset with our animation
+Finally, in `PostProcessBlobRequests()` we get back a fresh-baked blob asset
-clip inside.
-We can add that to our entity, which for now we’ll assume is our
+with our animation clip inside.
+We can add that to our entity, which for now
-skeleton entity.
+we’ll assume is our skeleton entity.

 ## Playing the Clip Using BoneReference

 There are multiple ways to play an animation clip.
 In all of the examples, we’ll
-use Time.ElapsedTime to keep track of time.
+use `Time.ElapsedTime` to keep track of time.
 Normally you would want to keep
 track of time some other way.
 But this will suffice for this demo.

 Our first example will iterate skeletons.
 We’ll define our system like this: